isabella232/asset-compute.nl-NL/help/api.md

 Voor alle API&#39;s is verificatie van toegangstoken vereist.
 De verzoeken moeten de volgende kopballen plaatsen:

-1. `Authorization` header met token aan toonder, de token van een technische account, ontvangen via [JWT-uitwisseling](https://www.adobe.io/authentication/auth-methods.html) van Adobe Developer Console-project.
+1. `Authorization` header met token aan toonder, de token van een technische account, ontvangen via [JWT-uitwisseling](https://www.adobe.io/authentication/auth-methods.html) uit Adobe Developer Console-project.
 De [bereik](#scopes) worden hieronder beschreven.

 <!-- TBD: Change the existing URL to a new path when a new path for docs is available.
 The current path contains master word that is not an inclusive term.
 Logged ticket in Adobe I/O's GitHub repo to get a new URL.
 -->